oubiwann/hydeyhole/README.rst

   : |_|_|_  |___|___|_  |_|_|___|_|___|
   :     |___|       |___|
   :
-  : You have logged into a HydeyHole Shell Server.
-  :
   : You have logged onto a HydeyHole Server; you are currently at a Hy : command prompt.
 Hy is a Lisp dialect of Python of which you can : learn more about here:
   :   https://github.com/hylang/hy
-  :
   :
   : Type '(ls)' or '(dir)' to see the objects in the current namespace.
   : Use (help ...) to get API docs for available objects.